Royal Caribbean cancels eight China cruises on coronavirus fears

-Feb 4 (Reuters) - Royal Caribbean Cruises Ltd has canceled eight cruises out of China through March 4 in response to the coronavirus outbreak in the world’s second-largest economy, the company said on Tuesday.
+(Reuters) - Royal Caribbean Cruises Ltd (RCL.N) has canceled eight cruises out of China through March 4 in response to the coronavirus outbreak in the world’s second-largest economy, the company said on Tuesday.

 The company said it expects the cancellations and some modifications to its itineraries to reduce earnings by 25 cents per share.